Mount Morgan remediation project

 The Mount Morgan mine remains an area of historical interest.
 Approximately half of the site is listed on either the Queensland Heritage Register or the National Trust of Australia (Queensland) Register.

-Tourism operations into the caverns providing viewing of the dinosaur footprints were stopped in 2010 after several rockfalls within the caverns.
+Tourism operations into the caverns were stopped in 2010 after several rockfalls.
 General mine site tours ended for safety reasons in 2018.

-In order to facilitate potential future tourism opportunities, and as part of the transfer of mining leases to Heritage Minerals in 2020, we have removed mining tenure from a number of potential tourism areas, including the Fireclay Caverns, to make them available for any potential future tourism venture.
+In order to facilitate potential future tourism opportunities, and as part of the transfer of mining leases to Heritage Minerals in 2020, the Queensland Government removed surface mining tenure from a number of potential tourism areas, including the Fireclay Caverns.

 Photo gallery